-Starting at rue Sherbrooke heading north, this riotous thoroughfare slices through the principal neighborhoods of McGill Ghetto, Parc Mont-Royal, Le Plateau Mont-Royal, Mile End and Park Extension.
-It is possible to spend a whole day on this street alone, starting with breakfast at Chez Cora's, enjoying the mountain's Tam-Tam drum festival (Sundays only), sampling an authentic Greek, Lebanese or Italian lunch, shopping for bargains or custom-made leather coats, stopping for a swim at the YMCA, enjoying a drink while listening to live African music, then ending the day with a show at the Rialto Theatre, @ Map D2 Cora's: 3465 ave du Parc • YMCA: 5550 ave du Parc fashion boutiques, exclusive hair salons, and hip eateries serving a clientele more akin to Paris than North America.
+Starting at rue Sherbrooke heading north, this riotous thoroughfare slices through the principal neighborhoods of the city: McGill Ghetto, Parc Mont-Royal, Le Plateau Mont-Royal, Mile End and Park Extension.
+It is possible to spend a whole day on this one street alone, starting with breakfast at Chez Cora's. enjoying the mountain's Tam-Tam drum festival (Sundays only), sampling an authentic Greek, Lebanese or Italian lunch, shopping for bargains or custommade leather coats in the afternoon, then stopping for a swim at the YMCA, and finally enjoying a drink while listening to live African music. @ Map D2 Cora's: 3465 ave du Parc • YMCA: 5550 ave du Parc fashion boutiques, exclusive hair salons, and hip eateries serving a clientele more akin to Paris than North America.
 Don't miss one of the country's finest fromageries (cheese-makers), Fromagerie Yannick or the rich cakes at Pâtisserie de Gascogne.
 The area is one of the few areas in the city where you can actually get lost due to the meandering streets, so keep a mental note of your route.